JoryKlaverstijn/LaMAS_G17/index.md

 ### Werewolves

 The werewolves attempt to kill off all the villagers.
-Each night they wake up to share information and to vote on who they want to kill.
+Each night they wake up to vote on who they want to kill.

 ![Wolf Card](https://user-images.githubusercontent.com/63637256/175937346-ae7f6958-664e-4f1b-81be-b00c25e7bb6c.jpg "Wolf Card")